You’re a family caregiver, providing must-have supportive care for an aged, chronically-ill, and/or disabled loved one.

-The holiday season is here, and with it comes lots of food, family and non-stop shopping.
+The holiday season is here, and with it comes lots of food, family, and non-stop shopping.

 If you’ve got an entrepreneur in your life, finding that “perfect” gift for the business-minded trailblazer can be, well, challenging.

-Here’s a few gift suggestions for the millennial entrepreneur:
+Here are a few gift suggestions for the millennial entrepreneur:

 Millennials love, love, LOVE entrepreneurship.

 Look at their heroes (Zuckerberg, anyone?), TV programming (Shark Tank, Flip or Flop, All -American Makers), and freelancing lifestyle (find me a millennial that doesn’t know what a 1099 is) – entrepreneurship is everywhere.

 But don’t just take my word for it – the Kauffman Foundation reports that 54 percent of millennials either want to start a business or already have started one and the US Chamber of Commerce reported that over a quarter of millennials (27 percent) were already self-employed.